Dick Grayson: Amalgam Comics

 In the Amalgam Universe, Dick was combined with the Marvel character Moon Knight and became Moonwing.
 He was a S.H.I.E.L.D. agent who selected Jason Todd as his successor when he temporarily left S.H.I.E.L.D. to attend college.
 As Moonwing, Jason made a careless mistake, which resulted in a S.H.I.E.L.D. agent's death, causing him to be dismissed from S.H.I.E.L.D.
 Jason became furious and blamed his mentors.
 He was then caught in an explosion when the villain Hyena detonated a bomb intended to kill Director Bruce Wayne and the Dark Claw.
-Despite his body never being recovered, S.H.I.E.L.D. presumed he was dead, but he survived and his body was recovered by HYDRA, who replaced his damaged body parts with robotic parts, transforming him into Deathlok.
+Despite his body never being recovered, S.H.I.E.L.D. presumed he was dead, but he survived and his body was recovered by Hydra, who replaced his damaged body parts with robotic parts, transforming him into Deathlok.
 He then participated in a coup to help Madame Cat overthrow the Supreme Leader of Hydra, Lex Luthor a.k.a. the Green Skull.
 Afterward, he swore allegiance to her.
-Later, when S.H.I.E.L.D. agents launched an attack on HYDRA's base, Deathlok was sent to confront them, where he spotted his former mentor, Moonwing, and attacked him from behind.
+Later, when S.H.I.E.L.D. agents launched an attack on Hydra's base, Deathlok was sent to confront them, where he spotted his former mentor, Moonwing, and attacked him from behind.
 He then revealed that he has been waiting a long time to kill both Dick and Bruce.
 He then unmasked Moonwing and accused him and Bruce of abandoning him.
 He then began strangling Dick, but before he could kill him Colonel Nick Fury and Sergeant Joe Rock commandeered an aircraft and shot Deathlok several times in the back.
-Despite feeling sorry for Jason, Dick left Jason to die again so he could continue the attack on the HYDRA base.
+Despite feeling sorry for Jason, Dick left Jason to die again so he could continue the attack on the Hydra base.

 Kingdom Come (Post-Infinite Crisis Earth 22)

 In the Elseworlds mini-series Kingdom Come, a middle-aged Dick Grayson reclaims the Robin mantle as Red Robin and takes over his mentor's position on the Justice League.
-He also has a daughter, Nightstar (Mari Grayson), whom he fathered with Starfire.
+He also has a daughter, Nightstar (Mar'i Grayson), whom he fathered with Starfire.
 Nightstar aligns herself with Batman's Outsiders and is romantically involved with his and Talia al Ghul's son, Ibn al Xu'ffasch.
 After Ibn and Mari marry, they have a daughter and son, and thus Dick and Bruce Wayne become in-laws and grandfathers of their respective progenies' children.
 Dick and Bruce reconcile at the end of the story.